Tunstall, Staffordshire

 Tunstall is one of the six towns that, along with Burslem, Longton, Fenton, Hanley and Stoke-upon-Trent, amalgamated to form the City of Stoke-on-Trent in Staffordshire, England.
 It was one of the original six towns that federated to form the city.
 Tunstall is the most northern, and fourth largest town of the Potteries.
 It is situated in the very northwest of the city borough, with its north and west boundaries being the city limit.
-It stands on a ridge of land between Fowlea Brook to the west and Scotia Brook to the east, surrounded by old tile making and brick making sites, some of which date back to the Middle Ages.
+It stands on a ridge of land between Fowlea Brook to the west and Scotia Brook to the east, surrounded by old tile-making and brick-making sites, some of which date back to the Middle Ages.

 History

 There is no independent record of Tunstall in the Domesday Book; it is believed to have formed part of the lands of Richard the forester, centred on Thursfield.
 However, Tunstall Manor quickly became powerful.
 Between 1212 and 1273, Tunstall, Bemersley, Burslem, Chatterley, Chell, Oldcott, and Thursfield, Whitfield and Bemersley are mentioned as distinct manors or vills; all but Chell had merged within the manor of Tunstall by the end of the 13th century.
 From the 16th century, Tunstall Manor covered an area which extended to the Cheshire border and included the following additional townships: Chell, Ravenscliffe, Sneyd, Brieryhurst, Stadmorslow and Wedgwood.
-Records mention that iron and coal was being mined and processed in the town as far back as 1282.
+Records mention that iron and coal were being mined and processed in the town as far back as 1282.

 The appointment of a market-reeve by the manor court in 1525 is the earliest indication of a market in Tunstall manor.
 In 1816, a market square of nearly an acre (now Tower Square) was laid out on land called Stony Croft which was leased from the lord of the manor, and small-scale markets began to be held.
-Today, Tunstall Market is the smallest of the four markets in Stoke-on-Trent (Fenton and Burslem not having markets).

 Tunstall remained a linear village until the industrial revolution.
-Tunstall's main make-up is now of rows of Victorian terraced houses, which were a built during the pottery boom to house workers.
+Tunstall's main make-up is now of rows of Victorian terraced houses, which were built during the pottery boom to house workers.
 There are a number of new estates that have been built in the area.
-Park Terrace consists of elegant Victorian and Edwardian town houses and is a designated conservation area, as is the housing around Victoria Park.
+Park Terrace consists of elegant Victorian and Edwardian townhouses and is a designated conservation area, as is the housing around Victoria Park.

 The town was granted urban district status in 1894 and quickly set about expanding itself, acquiring amongst others Pitts Hill from Chell civil parish in 1899.
 On 1 April 1910, the UDC dissolved itself and the town was federated into the county borough of Stoke-on-Trent.
 By 1925 the borough was granted city status.
 Tunstall has however, remained distinct and retained its own shopping and business district, adding to Stoke-on-Trent's polycentric nature.

 On 27 November 1916, German Zeppelin LZ 61 (L21) bombed Tunstall during its return leg to Germany, dropping three bombs.
 However, it was shot down the following day before it could reach the coast at Lowestoft.